 I use different study methods depending on the subject I am studying during my personal study time and the classes I’m taking that week.
 In this blog, I will just walk you through my typical study setup, which I use most of the time.

 I have a Windows PC and an iPad Pro, 12.9 inches.
 I prefer working on the full screen of my iPad Pro, this is why I also use my PC during my study session.
 I only split-view my iPad screen when it is absolutely necessary.

 For this study session, I am studying Obstetrics.
 I have some study material opened on my PC:

-- My syllabus and short lecture notes in Microsoft Word.
+- My syllabus and short lecture notes are in Microsoft Word.

-- Several textbooks in Foxit reader (a free PDF reader).
+- I have several textbooks in Foxit Reader (a free PDF reader).

 - One more textbook opened in Internet Explorer.
 I don’t even know what format that book is in.

-I also have a back up for my Notability notes as PDF in Google Drive.
-Whenever I want to open a Notability notebook on my Windows PC, I upload a PDF version from my iPad first, then download it to my PC.
-Currently, I am studying Dermatology, so I have a lot of rough notes from Notability on my PC.
+I also have a backup of my Notability notes as PDFs in Google Drive.
+Whenever I want to open a Notability notebook on my Windows PC, I upload a PDF version from my iPad first and then download it to my PC.
+Currently, I am studying dermatology, so I have a lot of rough notes from Notability on my PC.

-I use Office 365 for viewing and creating powerpoints and word documents.
-Microsoft office has two ways to save the documents you create.
-You can save them locally and I use this when I strictly want to keep my documents on the PC only because I don’t need them on my iPad pro.
+I use Office 365 for viewing and creating PowerPoint and Word documents.
+Microsoft Office has two ways to save the documents you create.
+You can save them locally, and I use this when I strictly want to keep my documents on the PC only because I don’t need them on my iPad Pro.